Evan Wisdom: First World War

 With the outbreak of war, he was appointed the commandant of the Karrakatta training camp in 1914.
 Commissioned into the First Australian Imperial Force in March 1915 as brigade major of the 5th Brigade, serving with the brigade for the majority of the Gallipoli campaign.
 He was awarded the Distinguished Service Order for his services at Gallipoli.
 Given command of the 18th Battalion in February 1916 and arriving in France in March.
 He led the battalion during the Battle of Pozières Heights and the Battles of the Somme.
 He was promoted to colonel and temporary brigadier general and appointed to command the 7th Brigade and led the brigade at the Battle of Lagnicourt in March 1917 and the Second Battle of Bullecourt in May.
 Wisdom was appointed the Companion of the Order of the Bath in June.
 He went on to command the brigade at battles which captured the Menin Road, Broodseinde and Passchendaele.

-During the western front campaigns of 1918, he led the 7th Brigade at the Third Battle of Morlancourt in June, the Battle of Hamel in July, and took part in the Battle of Amiens, storming Mont St Quentin and then the Battle of Beaurevoir.
+During the western front campaigns of 1918, Wisdom led the 7th Brigade at the Third Battle of Morlancourt in June, the Battle of Hamel in July, and took part in the Battle of Amiens, storming Mont St Quentin and then the Battle of Beaurevoir.
 Wisdom was appointed Companion of the Order of St Michael and St George for his leadership in January 1919.
 He had been mentioned in despatches six times for his outstanding services during the war.

-After the war he joined the Repatriation and Demobilization Department, in England.
+After the war's end Wisdom remained in England and worked in the AIF's repatriation and demobilisation department.
+He subsequently returned to Australia and was appointed chairman of the Central War Gratuities Board in May 1920.

+New Guinea

+In 1920, Wisdom successfully applied for the newly created position of administrator of the Territory of New Guinea – the former colony of German New Guinea which had been occupied by Australia during the war and later made a League of Nations mandate.
+He was the first civilian administrator, replacing the military administration, and was chosen by the Hughes government from over 30 applicants.